a-chris/faenz/README.md

 # Contributing

 Contributing to Faenz should be fair easy if you know Ruby on Rails.
 It's a really simple web server with controllers and Rails views.
-For the charts I've been using ViewComponent library, to keep each chart logic testable and apart.
+For the charts I've been using the ViewComponent library, to keep each chart logic testable and separated.